 The license is earned in one of two ways, by passing a comprehensive examination which covers all aspects of the tax code, or having worked at the IRS for five years in a position which regularly interpreted and applied the tax code and its regulations.
 All candidates are subjected to a rigorous background check conducted by the IRS.

-All of our partners are Enrolled Agents or CPAs, and we specialize in taxation.
+Our partners are Enrolled Agents, and all of our tax professionals specialize in taxation.